ciforios/ciforios.github.io/_posts/2015-06-02-Gerrit-for-jenkins.markdown

 ## Setting up Gerrit for Jenkins (Gerrit Trigger)
 ####Adding Jenkins user
-In order to allow jenkins to make changes to projects (eg. review a PatchSet based on whether it builds or not), it needs its own user account in gerrit.
+In order to allow Jenkins to make changes to projects (eg. review a PatchSet based on whether it builds or not), it needs its own user account in Gerrit.
-> As discussed in the [previous post](http://ciforios.github.io/2015/05/30/Gerrit/), our accounts had to be OpenID accounts, so we had to create another Launchpad account for jenkins using a new email address.
+> As discussed in the [previous post](http://ciforios.github.io/2015/05/30/Gerrit/), our accounts had to be OpenID accounts, so we had to create another Launchpad account for Jenkins using a new email address.

 After the user is created, you have to add it to a special group, in our case called "Non-Interactive Users".
 > Note: You must be logged into your admin account to do that.